 Fifteen-Week and Sixteen-Week Courses

-Tuition, the housing fee (applicable to on-campus students only), and all other costs for the full semester are payable prior to or at the time of FCI.
-Students who do not make payment on their account within a reasonable amount of time may be denied access to some University services until such arrangements are made.
+Tuition, and all other costs on a student’s account are payable prior to or at the time of FCI.
 If a student is 10 or more days delinquent on his account, the student may be removed from classes.
-Failure to make financial arrangements could ultimately result in removal from university housing and an administrative withdrawal.
+Failure to make financial arrangements could ultimately result in an administrative withdrawal.

 Students with unpaid accounts will not be eligible to register for subsequent terms.
 They will also be ineligible to receive an official transcript or diploma until the account is paid in full.

-Additional information regarding the University’s academic and administrative policies and procedures can be found on the University website at http://www.liberty.edu, http://www.liberty.edu/online/, or http://www.libertyu.com.
+Additional information regarding the University’s academic and administrative policies and procedures can be found on the University website at https://www.Liberty.edu/online.

 Highlighted text indicates a change from the official version of the catalog.